 How is TomTom delivering the 'now of work' to TomTom'ers

-W@TT gives TomTom’ers the choice of work location.
+With the former, TomTom’ers can choose their work location.
 Home, the office, on the way, in another country or state.
 So long as it suits TomTom’ers for their next coding sprint or project.
 Also, “it applies to when you’re going to do it,” Arne-Christian says.
 If a TomTom’er needs to travel in the afternoon, they can work earlier and still deliver on their projects before they hop on the plane, train, or car.

 This means all TomTom’ers can adjust on the go.
 There’s no preferred option – the idea is that anyone can choose what’s right for them at any time.
 As Arne-Christian mentions, “it’s all about how we can facilitate TomTom’ers having the most impact, and having the most energy to deliver that impact.”
 Work locations are not so easily defined.
 What matters for the now of work is what you’re able to achieve and making sure the environment enables that.